By Ms. Cathy Kropp (IMCOM)April 21, 2009

-In 1970, Gaylord Nelson, a U.S. senator from Wisconsin, spearheaded a grassroots effort to teach environmental stewardship, create awareness of the environment's fragility and ultimately thrust that awareness into the mainstream of American society.
-The campaign caught on quickly and evolved into Earth Day, which is now celebrated each year on April 22.
+The Army's celebration of Earth Day began April 22, 1970.
+The idea was spearheaded by Gaylord Nelson, a U.S. senator from Wisconsin.
+The campaign for Earth Day began as a grassroots effort to teach environmental stewardship, create awareness of the environment's fragility and ultimately thrust that awareness into the mainstream of American society.
+The campaign caught on quickly and evolved into Earth Day, now celebrated each year on April 22.